pretix/pretix-docs/docs/guides/integrations/hubspot.md

 ### Checking for errors

+After setting up exports to HubSpot, you should confirm that the configuration works as intended.
+You should also do this after making changes to the configuration.

 In order to check for errors that occur during the export to HubSpot, navigate to :navpath:Your Event → :fa3-wrench: Settings → HubSpot:.
 If errors have occurred, the page will display a warning box.